This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 Which brand leads in AI visibility and mentions.

-Poshmark outpaces Depop in AI visibility share significantly
+Poshmark leads over Depop in AI visibility share

 5different prompts evaluated